KGI Asia: 2024 Global Market Outlook Propelling Growth With Resilience

 The issuer is solely responsible for the content of this announcement.

-About KGI Asia KGI Asia* is one of the region's leading financial brands since 1997.
+KGI Asia* is one of the region's leading financial brands since 1997.
 Our scope of business encompasses wealth management, brokerage, investment banking, fixed income, and asset management.
 We are committed to offering a broad range of financial products and services to corporate, institutional, and individual clients throughout Asia.
 Backed by our parent companies, KGI Securities and China Development Financial in Taiwan, we have a robust Asia footprint covering Taiwan, Hong Kong, Singapore, Indonesia, and Thailand.
 This year, KGI Asia Limited achieved a BBB+ rating from Standard & Poor's.
 Our commitment to excellence has been recognized through various accolades.
-We were honored with the "Private Wealth Management Award" by the Hong Kong Economic Journal, the "Greater Bay Area Outstanding Corporate Brand Awards" by Southern Finance Omnimedia Corporation, and the "Top Broker Award - Structured Products" by the Hong Kong Exchanges and Clearing Limited.
+We were honored with the 'Private Wealth Management Award' by the Hong Kong Economic Journal, the 'Greater Bay Area Outstanding Corporate Brand Awards' by Southern Finance Omnimedia Corporation, and the 'Top Broker Award - Structured Products' by the Hong Kong Exchanges and Clearing Limited.

 *KGI Asia refers to KGI Asia Limited and its affiliates.